-If you’re looking to purchase mutual funds inside your IRA, a lot of mutual funds will also have minimums, depending on the fund company.
+Many times when someone asks, “How much do you need to start investing?” they are talking about getting into mutual funds.
+If you’re looking to purchase mutual funds inside your IRA, a lot of mutual funds will have a minimums deposit amount to get started.
+This depends completely on the fund company.
 I’ve seen some mutual funds that have as little as $100 minimum investment and I’ve some as high as $25,000, sometimes $50,000 before you can even get in.

 To make mutual funds more accessible for the new investor, some mutual funds will allow you to get in even if you don’t meet the minimum.
 They’ll do this only if you set up an automatic purchase that comes out of your checking or savings account that purchases the fund each and every month.